 Can you freeze weed?

-Yes, you can freeze weed, but it isn’t the best option to increase its shelf life.
+Yes, you can freeze cannabis, but it isn’t the best option to increase the weed’s shelf life.

 Cured marijuana prefers dark and cool conditions but not below zero temperatures.
 The weeds’ quality deteriorates, leaving you with nothing but cold dried-out nugs.